mhightower83/BacktraceLog/ReadMe.md

 # Decoding backtrace log
 There are a few options shown below for decoding the backtrace log.
-Also, check the [`scripts`](https://github.com/mhightower83/BacktraceLog/tree/master/scripts) folder for a handy script that can wrap around the chore of running `addr2line` and `idf_monitor.py`.
+Also, check the [`scripts`](https://github.com/mhightower83/BacktraceLog/tree/master/scripts) folder for a handy `bash` script that can wrap around the chore of locating the `.elf` file, the correct utilities for the build, and running `addr2line` or `idf_monitor.py`.
 ## addr2line
 Included with the build tools for Arduino ESP8266.